Want to Know a Secret? There Are Ways to Motivate and Keep Your Child Engaged While Reading!

 In this post, I would love to share with you some ideas for actually motivating your children to read, as well as keeping them engaged in the story plot of each book or story.
 I will begin with ideas for the babies, and work my way through elementary school.

 However, Before I Begin…

-I would like to introduce you to to of the best new and used online bookstores that I have found.
-They have just about every children’s book you could want at unbelievably low prices.
+I would like to introduce you to two of the best new and used online bookstores that I have found.
+They have just about every children’s book you could possibly want at unbelievably low prices.

 I would like to be open and transparent with you, as parents and caregivers.
 When you buy something from the websites listed on my site, I may receive an affiliate commission.
 I never recommend poor quality products, or create false reviews to make sales.
 The opinions I express are not representative of the companies that create these products.
 It is my intention to explain products in such a way that you can make informed decisions on which ones best suit your needs.